giangle0411/jsx-learning/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### season-display - getting into JSX and React Component with a simple season display app, updated with hooks
+### season-display - getting into JSX and React Component with a simple season display app

 ## Available Scripts